muzigae/PuyoPuyo-cpp/README.md

 # Puyo Puyo in C++
-A game developed using OpenGL.
+A game developed using OpenGL

+## How to Run
+1. Place the executable file and `glut32.dll` in the same folder.
+2. Run the program.

 ## Main
 <img src="assets/puyo_main.gif" width="150" alt="main">